Athletic Training Careers

 - working closely with other members of the health care team

 How is the job outlook?

-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2010/11): “Employment of athletic trainers is expected to grow by 30 percent from 2010 to 2020, much faster than the average for all occupations.
-As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase, most significantly in schools and youth leagues.”
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2014-2015): “Employment of athletic trainers and exercise physiologists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
+As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase, most significantly in colleges, universities, and youth leagues.”

 What are the educational requirements?